Jul977/-Provisioning-a-Web-Infrastructure-Stack/README.md

 Get into the project directory

-Proceed to use az login to authenticate into our azure environment ussing the details of the service principal earlier created
+Proceed to use az login to authenticate into our azure environment using the details of the service principal earlier created

 cd main

-👉 Let install dependency to deploy the application terraform init
+👉 Let install dependency to deploy the infrastructure terraform init

 Type the below command to see the plan of the execution